 SPE 603 Theory and Instructional Practice: Students with High Incidence Disabilities

-SPE 605 Research-based Models and Procedures: Mathematics and Science Procedures
+SPE 605 Research-Based Models & Procedures: Mathematics and Science Procedures

 SPE 606 Theory and Instructional Practice: Students with Emotional/Social and Behavioral Disorders

-SPE 607 Theory and Instructional Practice: Students with Low Incidence Disabilities
+SPE 607 Theory and Instructional Practices: Students with Low-Incidence Disabilities

 Student Inclusive Classroom Core Course - Based on your Current Certification

-SPE 638 Inclusive Classroom Practice and Student/Intern Teaching PK-8
+SPE 638 Inclusive Classroom Practice and Student/Intern Teaching PreK-8

 3 credits.
 The focus of this course is on the developing of skills dealing with effective inclusive classroom management and creating classroom climates conducive to student achievement.
 It provides comprehensive coverage of a variety of discipline models to aid candidates in building systems and conceptual models of total discipline based on their underlying theories; emphasizes activities promoting positive behavioral supports; increases pupil motivation; applies methods for establishing cooperative classroom routines, procedures, and practices; organizes the environment, including school wide, classroom, and individual supports; measures and reports progress.